Paternity Laws and Rights in Arizona

-At Dorris Law Group, our Tucson attorneys can assist you with Arizona paternity cases.
+At Dorris Law Group, our Tucson attorneys can assist you with Arizona parental rights, paternity cases, and family law advice.
 We represent both mothers and fathers who wish to take advantage of legal protections afforded to them.
 We know the stakes are high when children are involved, and we treat every case with the importance that it deserves.

 Understanding Paternity Laws In Arizona

-When a man and woman are married and a child is conceived and born, the husband is presumed to be the father of the child and has paternal rights.
-In adoption cases, for example, adoption cannot generally go forward without the consent of the father for a child that has been conceived in marriage.
+When a man and woman are married and a child is born, the husband is presumed to be the father of the child and he has paternal rights.
+In adoption cases, for example, adoption cannot generally go forward without the consent of the father for a child that has been conceived within marriage.
 The paternal rights that arise automatically to a married father also give the father a custody claim in the event of separation or divorce.

 If a man and woman are not married, however, paternity must be formally established under Arizona paternity laws.
 It is in the best interests of both mother and father to establish paternity.
-Paternity must be known for a mother to receive child support and for a father to have rights and, in some cases, a role to play in his child’s life.
+In any parental rights case, paternity must be known for a mother to receive child support.
+Additionally, paternity must be clear for a father to have rights and, in some cases, a role to play in his child’s life.

 Establishing Paternity In Arizona

+Dorris Law Group provides compassionate and expert family law advice for mothers pursuing paternity as well as fathers pursuing their rights.
 A mother can compel a father to go to court and take a paternity test so that the court will order child support to be paid.
-A father who wishes access to his child may also pursue a paternity action in order to be recognized as having a legal right to the child.
+Likewise, a father who wishes access to his child may also pursue a paternity action in order to be recognized as having a legal right to the child.

 If a father declines to pursue a paternity action and/or does not add his name to the Arizona Putative Father Registry within 30 days of the child’s birth, the father may no longer be required to give consent before the adoption of his child takes place.